fhmjones/dashboards-envr300/Vancouver-Ozone/O3-dashbrd02.md

 ## Ozone at YVR and Abbotsford

 **Objectives**: Plot two data sets with any combination of raw data, 7-day avg, or maximum daily 8-hr avg.
-Note that YVR = Vancouver airport, Abb = Abbotsford and MDA8 = maximum daily 8 hour average.

-* Select what to display using checkboxes.
+* Select timeseries to display using checkboxes.
+Dropdown sets trace type for Abb's data only ("markers" type plots slowly).
-* To zoom, pan, examine datapoint values, etc., use controls in the graph's upper right (visible when your mouse is in the graph).
+* Zoom, pan, examine datapoint values, etc. using graph controls, upper right when your mouse is over the graph.
-* To zoom to a small time-window along the x-axis, click-and-hold in the dataset to start, then drag and release to set the end of the window.
-Move this window up and down the axis using the "Pan" button, or reset using the "Reset axes" button (i.e. the little **"home"** icon).
+* Zoom the time-window only using 'click-and-hold' then drag horizontally and release.
+* Move the graphed window by clicking the "Pan" button.
+Reset using the the little **"home"** icon.
+* YVR = Vancouver airport, Abb = Abbotsford and MDA8 = maximum daily 8 hour average.

 ```python
 # More detailed development comments are in the "O3-dashbrd01" version of this app.